NETL-RIC/pipeline_sphinx_documentation/_build/html/_sources/usage/usage.md.txt

 These options may be mixed and matched between start point and end point (for example, you may create a start point by clicking on the map area, and your end point by using the dropdown menu).
 The start point will be denoted in the map area by a point-up cyan triangle, and the destination by a point-down red triangle.

 :::{tip}
 A point's apparent location on the map and Lat/Long information will not be updated until the "Save Locations" is selected.
-(When specifying a point via Lat/Long or Optional Location)
+(When specifying a point via Lat/Long or Optional Location).
 :::

 ## Save Locations